Dominion Voting Systems’ lawsuit against Newsmax can proceed, judge rules

 However, Dominion accuses Newsmax of avoiding evidence put out by the Department of Justice in December 2020 that debunked the false election claims, asserting that “Newsmax’s broadcasts went beyond the neutral reportage privilege.”

-On Thursday, Davis agreed Dominion’s suit had enough basis to move forward.
+On Thursday, Davis agreed Dominion’s suit had enough basis for moving forward.

 “The Complaint supports the reasonable inference that Newsmax either knew its statements about Dominion’s role in the election fraud were false or had a high degree of awareness that they were false,” the judge wrote.